sowardsjeff/sowardsjeff.github.io/index.md

 **This ePortfolio is developed for CS-499-Q6516 Computer Science Capstone 20EW6.
 Below the following will be address.**

-  _The capstone course is the culminating experience for the bachelor of science in computer science.
+  >_The capstone course is the culminating experience for the bachelor of science in computer science.
 Integrate previous coursework and practical experience with a focus on authentic demonstration of competencies outlined by the program.
 Enhance previously submitted programming projects that demonstrate a level of mastery of the stated outcomes of their degree program in computer science._

+#ePortfolio Contents:
 - **Code Review**
 - **Enhancements Covered:**
 - **Professional Self-Assessment**

 ## Code Review
 - [Code Review Video](https://github.com/sowardsjeff/sowardsjeff.github.io/blob/master/ePortfolio/2-2.mp4?raw=true)